 Open Sept.
 13-Oct.
 27 on select nights, 7 p.m.-midnight.
 Tickets are $35 and up.
 Spine-chilling haunted houses and attractions, more than 500 terrifying monsters, live shows and favorite rides highlight this annual event at Carowinds amusement park.
 This attraction is not recommended children younger than 13.
 Carowinds’ Great Pumpkin Fest runs Sept.
 14-Oct.
 27, 10 a.m.-5 p.m., on select days and features family-friendly Halloween activities.
 Tickets are $29.99 and up.

 300 Tweetsie Railroad Ln., Blowing Rock

 Open Sept.
-22-Oct.
-28; Friday-Saturday, 7:30-11:30 p.m.
-Admission is $38/person; ages 2 and younger are free.
-Advance ticket purchase recommended.
-Ghost train rides, haunted house, freaky forest, 3-D maze, trick-or-treating, Halloween characters and shows.
+20-Oct.
+26; Friday-Saturday, 7:30-11:30 p.m.
+Admission is $44/adult, $38/child; free for ages 2 and younger.
+Advance ticket purchase required.
+Ghost train rides, a haunted house, a freaky forest, a 3D maze, trick-or-treating, Halloween characters and shows.
 Some attractions may not be suitable for young children.